cwang225/CG3GPMAC/README.md

 - E to select if using scrollwheel/keyboard
 - Right click or Q to cancel
 - Right click/Q while not selecting a unit to end the current turn and reset moves/actions

-### Dialogue (Alex)
-I added dialogue popups which can be triggered by other game elements.
-Right now the dialogue is stored in a list of sequences of headshots and text directly in the C# source, and displays via the UI.
-The dialogue dialog has a "next" button which can be used to advance the dialogue and when it's clicked a final time it closes the dialog.
+- Click the "next" button when it's on screen to advance through the test dialogue